Information Technology Policies

 F&M's information assets are essential to its success.
 Therefore, access to all information assets will be granted based on principles of least privilege and business need.
 Access to confidential data, as defined by the College's data classification policy, must be requested and approved in writing from the appropriate data steward.
 Controls must be developed, implemented, monitored and maintained to create user accountability and to prevent any compromise of the confidentiality, availability, and integrity of information assets.

 Acceptable Use Policy

-Users must comply with the College's Acceptable Use Policy and may be asked to sign a written Acceptable Use Policy prior to being granted access to F&M information assets.
+Users must comply with the College's Acceptable Use Policy and may be asked to sign a written copy of the Acceptable Use Policy prior to being granted access to F&M information assets.

 Upon employment and/or admission to the College, an F&M user account is created for each individual.
-Typically this account includes access to F&M email, core productivity suites, and the Inside F&M portal.
+Typically this account includes access to F&M email, core productivity suites, and the MyDiplomat portal.
 Access to other F&M information assets are granted as per the policies outlined below.

 Requirements for Access

 Users must obtain permission from the appropriate data steward(s) and demonstrate a clear business need in order to be granted access to data.
 Authorization must be documented and this documentation retained for audit purposes.
 Information owners will grant access on a need to know basis, as determined by a clearly defined and stated business need.
 Access requestors may not approve their own access.
 Adherence to regulatory, legislative, or contractual obligations must be considered before approving access to any requested information asset.